Showing posts with label architecture. Show all posts

 Figuring out Palermo and what's new

-Palermo is the biggest neighborhood in the city of Buenos Aires.
-It is divided into so many areas that it is really confusing figuring out which is which.
+Palermo is the biggest neighborhood in the city of Buenos Aires (although some still argue it is Belgrano).
+Palermo is divided into so many areas that it is really confusing figuring out which is which.

 There are many ways to see Palermo in the map of the city of Buenos Aires but let's just figure out the Northern area: Palermo Viejo.

 Palermo Viejo extends from Scalabrini Ortiz to Dorrego between Av.
 Santa Fe and Av.
 Cordoba.
-It used to be a typical, middle class neighborhood but it reinvented itself between 2002 and 2010 and just can't stop growing.
+It used to be a typical, middle class neighborhood but it reinvented itself between 2002 and 2010 and has not stop growing since.
 The houses in the area got revamped, the neighborhood started to get a better look and a lot of restaurants and boutique hotels started springing up.

 Palermo Hollywood is Palermo Viejo's neighbor to it's right, it stretches from J.B.
 Justo to Dorrego but it is North of Palermo Viejo, starting on Av.
 Cordoba.
 It has been baptized "Hollywood" because the offices of TV and movie producers and various TV channels are located there.